Shocking trade ensures Tom Brady will finish career with Patriots

 FOXBOROUGH, Mass. -- The New England Patriots are all-in with 40-year-old Tom Brady as their quarterback of the future.

-That's the overwhelming takeaway from Monday night's stunner of a trade that sends backup Jimmy Garoppolo to the San Francisco 49ers in exchange for a 2018 second-round pick, according to ESPN's Adam Schefter.
+That's the overwhelming takeaway from Monday night's stunner of a trade that sent backup Jimmy Garoppolo to the San Francisco 49ers in exchange for a 2018 second-round pick, according to ESPN's Adam Schefter.

 Those who wanted Brady to retire as a Patriot, never playing in another uniform, have had their wish granted in shocking fashion.

-And in the process, owner Robert Kraft and coach Bill Belichick are taking a major risk in both the short- and long-term.
+In the process, owner Robert Kraft and coach Bill Belichick are taking a major risk in both the short and long term.

-In the short-term, the Patriots have just one quarterback on their roster -- Brady.
-They'll need to fill the No. 2 spot and it very well could be with veteran Brian Hoyer, who spent his first three years in the NFL with the Patriots (2009-2011) and will now be released by the 49ers, according to Schefter.
+In the short term, the Patriots have just one quarterback on their roster: Brady.
+They'll need to fill the No. 2 spot, and it very well could be with veteran Brian Hoyer, who spent his first three seasons in the NFL with the Patriots (2009-2011) and will be released by the 49ers, according to Schefter.
 Brady and Hoyer have remained close friends.

-But part of the reason the Patriots were so adamant about holding on to Garoppolo was he was viewed as insurance in the event Brady -- who is signed through 2019 -- broke down as he entered his 40s.
+But part of the reason the Patriots were so adamant about holding on to Garoppolo was that he was viewed as insurance in the event that Brady, who is signed through 2019, breaks down as he enters his 40s.
 Belichick has often said if a team doesn't have its quarterback position accounted for at all levels of the depth chart, it puts the entire team at risk.

-By making this move, the 2017 Patriots now assume much greater risk than they would have if Garoppolo -- who was scheduled for unrestricted free agency after the season -- was on the roster.
+By making this move, the 2017 Patriots assume much greater risk than they would if Garoppolo, who was scheduled for unrestricted free agency after the season, were on the roster.

-So, in essence, Belichick has stripped down the once-promising quarterback depth chart in exchange for a No. 4 receiver and a 2018 second-round pick.
-Only a football czar with Belichick's job security, and track record, could pull off those moves and not be facing a firestorm of questions.
+In essence, Belichick has stripped down the once-promising quarterback depth chart in exchange for a No. 4 receiver and a 2018 second-round pick.
+Only a football czar with Belichick's job security and track record could pull off those moves and not be facing a firestorm of questions.

 There are likely things that unfolded behind the scenes that would help add context to the Patriots' thinking.